7 Common Foods You Should Never Reheat Without Caution

 Very high nitrite intake through diet has been linked to raised cancer risk.
 In babies, excess nitrite in the body combines with oxygen-carrying oxyhemoglobin to form methemoglobin that is not capable of carrying oxygen.
 This in turn can cause “blue baby syndrome,” where the infant has respiratory and digestive issues as tissues are deprived of oxygen supply.

-How to stay safe: Always cool down your cooked spinach fast and put it away in the refrigerator as soon as possible after cooking.
+How to stay safe: Blanching spinach and celery can remove some of the nitrates in them.
+You could also cook these immediately after chopping them.12 Always cool down your cooked spinach fast and put it away in the refrigerator as soon as possible after cooking.
 Store it at 4 °C for up to 12 hours.
 For anything longer, it is safer to freeze it instead.
-While reheating ensure it stays on the boil for a minimum of 1 minute after it comes up to a boil.11
+While reheating ensure it stays on the boil for a minimum of 1 minute after it comes up to a boil.13

 References [ + ]